saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 Which facilities provide services to clients identifying as Latino?**

-### Why this Research Question is Important
+### The Decisions your Analysis Targets Could Help Support

 Which facilities provide services to Latino ethnicity?
 Would the Clients prefer to have communication in Spanish?
 Do these facilities provide Spanish-speaking therapists?

-## The decisions your analysis targets or could help support

-NEED TO ADD CONTENT HERE

 # Data Cleaning Choices